top of page

 "Mono Colors" #3

 I recently received an anonymous message containing the statements below.
 Almost laughable, considering my experience.
 Unable to respond directly, I decided to clarify here.
 Some people have yet to realize there was digital art before AI.
 AI is simply the newest form of digital art.
-Check it out: Oh look, another “I’m not using AI, either use the tools proudly or climb back on your high horse and trot off".

 “Not AI-generated, AI-dictated” is the most pretentious dodge since “it’s not a lie, it’s a vibe.”
 If you’re going to borrow the engine, own the horsepower.
 Almost laughable considering my experience."